-4.4.1 Person-Based Ratio Estimates Relative to Persons with Other Medical Expense Events
+4.4.1 Person-Based Ratio Estimates Relative to Persons with Dental Visits

 This file may be used to derive person-based ratio estimates.
 However, when calculating ratio estimates where the denominator is persons, care should be taken to properly define and estimate the unit of analysis up to person-level.
-For example, the mean expense for persons with other medical expense events is estimated as, and
+For example, the mean expense for persons with dental visits is estimated as,

-$$(\sum W_i Z_i)/(\sum W_i)$$ across all unique persons i on this file (5)
+$(\sum W_i Z_i)/(\sum W_i)$ across all unique persons i on this file (5)

-W_i is the sampling weight (PERWT01F) for person i

-$Z_i = \sum OMXP01X_i$ across all other medical events for person i.
+Where W_i is the sampling weight (PERWT02F) for person i and $Z_i = \sum DVXP02X_i$ across all dental visit events of person i.